United Kingdom

 • Recommended Biosecurity Practices:

-• Do not attempt to handle or remove OPM caterpillars without professional assistance.
+• Avoid handling caterpillars without professional assistance.

 Phytophthora ramorum and Phytophthora kernoviae